 You would expect top-end winter mountain bike boots to be all-rounders, but these boots are masters of all trades.

-The Extreme XC – the apex predator of the range – has, quite obviously, been modded in favour of cross-country riders.
-It stands out among the other GTX options with a range-leading 12.0 stiffness index, achieved through a triple-density Speedlight 3D Carbon sole and carbon insert in the pedal contact area.
+The Extreme XCM 2 are the apex predator of the range and stand out among the other GTX options with a range-leading 12.0 stiffness index, achieved through a triple-density Speedlight 3D Carbon sole and carbon insert in the pedal contact area.

 If you’re looking for something a little more flamboyant, then the Raptor Arctic GTX may be more up your trail.
 Available in pupil-contracting luminous yellow or orange, you’ll stand-out even in the darkest evenings with your feet making incandescent Catherine Wheels in the murk.